Try Praising.ai free

 Proactive review generation

-• Address issues before customers review publicly
+• Fix issues before people post publicly

 Operational improvements

-Turn monitoring data into business improvements:
+Turn tracking data into real changes:

-• Staff training based on common complaints
+• Train staff based on common gripes

 Competitive positioning

-• Pricing and positioning opportunities
+• Pricing and spot chances

 Measuring monitoring success